2006 JY26

-' is a near-Earth object that is also horseshoe companion to the Earth like 3753 Cruithne.
+' is a very small near-Earth object orbiting in the inner Solar System.
+It is a horseshoe companion to the Earth like 3753 Cruithne.

 Discovery, orbit and physical properties

 was discovered by E. J. Christensen on 6 May 2006, observing for the Catalina Sky Survey.

 Its orbit is characterized by low eccentricity (0.083), low inclination (1.44º) and a semi-major axis of 1.01 AU.
 Upon discovery, it was classified as an Apollo asteroid but also an Earth crosser by the Minor Planet Center.
 The orbit is based on 76 observations spanning a data-arc of 4 days. has an absolute magnitude (H) of 28.4 which gives a characteristic diameter of about 9 meters.